 But Lewis – in the majority of his work – and Tolkien would say we must look more closely at the underpinnings of our social ethic.
 The dominant metaphor for all those commendable activities described above is that of marriage.
 The ecological, communal, and creational (a far superior word to “environmental”) goals are all understood through the metaphor of marriage, by which we mean a permanent, communally recognized, community-sanctioned relationship characterized by affection and fertility.
 That’s the best description you’ll find for Lewis’ ethic toward the land, but it flows out of his ethic of sexuality.
 In much of his writing, and especially in That Hideous Strength, that is quite clear.
 So understood, we can now see that Tolkien’s letter is simply Tolkien’s attempt to help his friend see that his concession in Mere Christianity actually undermines his larger social vision.
 That’s why Tolkien pushes so hard in the letter above.
 In staking out his odd position on divorce, Lewis was giving away much more than a single law on the books of a single nation.
 Rather, he was giving away the metaphor that shapes all elements of the Christian worldview.

 On a note more relevant to contemporary evangelicals, this is why we need to be crystal clear on what the defining themes of our social vision actually are.
 Matt is fond of saying that the problem with the culture war for evangelicals wasn’t necessarily the “war” part, but the “culture” part.
 We were defending certain values in the absence of a culture that can sustain those values.
 Now younger evangelicals are reacting against that and are attempting to develop a robustly Christian social ethic that holds all of creation accountable to the claims of Christ.
-It’s an undeniably positive and most welcome development.
+It’s a most welcome development.

 However, it is important to understand that evangelical commitments to both the pro-life cause and the preservation of traditional marriage are not contrary to those broader counter-cultural concerns.
 Rather, they fit into that social agenda quite neatly.
 More than that, if Lewis and Tolkien are correct, the heart of that social vision is not an ethic of the land or economics or sustainability.
 It’s marriage, understood as both the private union of a man and woman and the larger social vision implied by the imagery of marriage; of a community united together in formally-recognized union and relating to one another in an affectionate, fertile way.
 Such an ethic is good for all areas of life, but it is premised on a certain understanding of marriage.
 And if we move away from that, we’re moving away from far more than sexual norms.